chartpath/ramses-elasticsearch/readme.md

 #### Full-text search

-We already know that we can access individual country records by endpoints using the country's name e.g. `/api/gii_countries/Canada`, but one thing I noticed about the data is that certain countries have more official/legal names according to the UN.
-For example, I'm pretty sure Venezuela is a country, but if I try to request its endpoint...
+We already know that we can access individual country records by endpoints using the country's name e.g. `/api/gii_countries/Canada`, but I noticed that certain countries have more official/legal names according to the UN, and might not be listed under their more common names.
+For example, I'm pretty sure Venezuela is a country, but if I try to request its endpoint:

 ```bash
 $ http :6543/api/gii_countries/Venezuela